Dominic Preston > Doughty Street Chambers > London, England > Lawyer Profile

 His housing practice is centred on homelessness, allocations and disputes concerning residential premises, whether rented or leasehold and it necessarily strays into immigration law, community care and child care law, EU law, discrimination law, and human rights law.
 His Court of Protection work specialises in the cross-over between mental capacity and housing, with a particular expertise in hoarder cases and the related deprivation of liberty issues that arise.
 His community care work centres on obtaining accommodation and assistance under the Care Act 2014.
 He appears regularly in the lower courts, the High Court and the appellate courts.

-Dominic’s commitment to the need to secure housing for the most vulnerable is reflected in his practice and he has been on the executive of the Housing Law Practitioner’s Association since 2004.
-He is the deputy team leader of Doughty Street’s Housing and Social Welfare Team.
+He has previously been on the executive of the Housing Law Practitioner’s Association and team leader of Doughty Street’s Housing and Social Welfare Team.

 Housing Law Practitioners Association; Administrative Bar Law Association.